mkdika/jeneric/README.md

 object prior usage.
 And as the result, functions supposed to be able to directly use and practical.

-Jeneric is also a tiny library, the release size are relatively small (just less than `30 KB`), and only use Java 8 standard API.
+Jeneric is also a tiny library, the release size are relatively small (just less than `30 KB`), and used only Java 8 standard API.
 So, it may suit to any Java 8 project or mobile development (Android).

 The collection of each functions are organize within parent class that base on its expected __return types__.
 There are several parent class such as `StringFun`, `BooleanFun`, `DateFun`, `IntegerFun`, etc.